manoj-mukkamula/Cohort-2_0/Task5/README.md

 Manoj Mukkamula

 ### License
-This project is licensed under the MIT License — free to use, modify, and distribute with proper attribution.
+This project is licensed under the MIT License, free to use, modify, and distribute with proper attribution.